underpin-project/model/README.md

 # UNDERPIN Facets

 UNDERPIN offers a Semantic Faceted search that allows the user to find datasets of interest using the following methods:
 - Faceted search.
+Facet values are collected at:
-  - Some facet values are collected at the DCAT (dataset) level
+  - DCAT (dataset) level
-  - Some facet values are collected at the CSVW (column) level but propagated to the DCAT level
+  - CSVW (column) level but propagated to the DCAT level
 - Keyword search.
-All facet labels contribute values to DCAT (dataset) keywords
+All facet labels contribute values to `dcat:keyword` (at dataset level)
 - Full-text search on descriptive textual information collected at both levels.
   This has much wider scope but lower precision than keywords

-Facets:
+- Facets:
   - Publisher:
+  - Start:
+- Keywords: `dcat:keyword`
-- Temporal Coverage:
+- Full-text:

-TODO